ZAINABFATIMA0/Eventify/Readme.md

 ```

 ## Email Configuration

+### Using a Gmail Account
+To send emails using your Google account, you need to have 2-step verification enabled.
+If that is enabled follow these steps:

+1. Go to [Google App Passwords](https://myaccount.google.com/apppasswords) and sign in with your Google account.
+2. Enter a custom name for your app.
+3. Google will generate a 16-character app password.
+Use this password in place of your usual Google account password in your app.

 ### Configuration
 Add the following setiings in your settings.py file and configure them according to your project.